ebiggio/prestashop-customer-dni/README.md

 Ideas for future improvements not covered in the current version of the module:

-- Allow getting the customer DNI directly from PrestaShop's `customer` object, instead of querying the database.
+- ~~Allow getting the customer DNI directly from PrestaShop's `Customer` ObjectModel, instead of querying the database.~~
+This would require overriding the `CustomerCore` class, which would made this module incompatible with other modules that also do this override.
+Making overrides is also not recommended per PrestaShop's guidelines: [PrestaShop developer documentation - Overrides](https://devdocs.prestashop-project.org/8/modules/concepts/overrides/)
 - Allow getting the customer DNI through the API.
 - Add support for PrestaShop 1.7.6 and earlier versions.
 - Allow selecting the location of the DNI field in the customer form of the front office (e.g., before or after the email field).